 The mechanics of BSG are not, in and of themselves, sufficiently interesting to entertain for more than 15 minutes.
 They are indeed "boring, fiddly and repetitive".
 But as a foundation to support the emergent play of like minds, it's pretty damn fantastic.

 So... is BSG a good game?
 It all depends on who you have to play it with.

-UPDATE: After playing with six, this locks in at a solid eight.
+UPDATE: After a 6p game, this locks in at a solid 8.
 The mechanical aspects of what's happening on the table are nothing compared to what's happening at the table.
 If you sit down to this game thinking you'll be playing out tactical space battles and puzzling to solve sci-fi crises co-op style, you'll be bitterly disappointed.
 Oh, sure, you'll be doing those things in a small way—but really, they are only there so you can watch how enthusiastically and competently (or not) people work to handle them...
 The real game lies in the social interaction of wolves slinking among sheep while bleating helplessly.
 It's all about poker faces, plausible deniability and hiding in plain sight.
 It's playing on emotions, constructing compelling arguments, and working at the chinks in others'.
 It's pure sociopolitics, more RPG than board game—it's Werewolf with a sci-fi theme and more moving parts.

 PS.
 With the right people, it's a hoot!

 UP-UPDATE: Bumping this up to a well-deserved 9.
 Now that we have the rules down to the point where the mechanics fade into the background, BSG's true potential shines through.
 An incredible experience!

 A game that both artists and engineers can enjoy equally.
 This is one dexterity game that has it all: strategy, tactics, bluffing, bidding, yelling and crying.
 Definitely one in the Why The Hell Didn't I Get This One Sooner? category.
 Highly recommended for families and parties.